Yann-Situ/MinvayuPolarPrinter/README.md

 Common slicer softwares (*Cura*, *PrusaSlic3r*, *Slic3r*) can be configured for a round bed shape.
 However it doesn't seem possible to configure the software to check if the print object is inside our annulus printing area or not.\
 We created a python script for this purpose (see [`check_polar_gcode.py`](#check_polar_gcodepy)).

+## Testing The Printer

+It is possible test the motors individually by using the relative mode ([G91](https://docs.duet3d.com/User_manual/Reference/Gcodes/G91) command) and then using the G1 command with H2 parameter to move individual motors.
+In the relative mode in polar configuration, the `X` parameter stands for the radius axis whereas the `Y` parameter stands for the rotational axis (the `Y` value must be specified in **degrees**).

+The user can also use the [`generate_polygons_gcode.py`](#generate_polygons_gcodepy) python script to create simple gcode for 2D polygonal structures in order to test the *xy*-plane movement.

 ## Connecting Servo Motor

 Main help links concerning servo motors and Duet boards: